lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 NimBLE runs in the background handling Bluetooth LE packets, so it depends on the multitasking capabilities provided by the operating system embedded in the firmware.
 This adaptation of NimBLE to the operating system happens in the __NimBLE Porting Layer__.

-PineTime Firmware Developers would have to implement the NimBLE Porting Layer, which consists of these C functions...
+PineTime Firmware Developers would have to implement the NimBLE Porting Layer in C, covering these functions...

 1. __Time Functions:__ Get the elapsed time since startup, in milliseconds and in ticks (1 tick equals 1 millisecond)